-Engine Horsepower Calculator – Understand Your HP, Torque & RPM Like a Pro
+Engine Horsepower Calculator – Understand HP, Torque & RPM Like a Pro

-If you love cars, tuning or performance driving, you’ve probably heard endless debates about horsepower vs torque.
-One person says “torque wins races,” another says “horsepower is all that matters.”
-The truth sits in the middle – and once you understand how horsepower, torque and RPM are connected, the whole picture becomes much clearer.
+If you love cars, tuning or performance driving, you've probably heard the endless debate about horsepower vs torque.
+One person says torque wins races; another says horsepower is everything.
+The truth sits in the middle — once you understand how the three values connect, the whole picture becomes much clearer.

-This engine horsepower calculator is built to make that relationship easy to understand.
-You simply enter any two values – horsepower, torque or RPM – and it instantly calculates the missing one using the standard formula used by dynos and manufacturers.
-On top of that, you get power in kilowatts, torque in Newton-meters and estimated wheel horsepower, so you can compare engines from different regions and dyno sheets without confusion.
+This engine horsepower calculator is built to make that relationship easy to work with.
+Enter any two values and it instantly calculates the missing one using the same formula found on every dyno sheet.
+On top of that, you get power in kilowatts, torque in Newton-meters and estimated wheel horsepower for quick international comparisons.

 How the Engine Horsepower Formula Works

-In the imperial system, the connection between the three values is:
+In the imperial system, the connection between horsepower, torque and RPM is expressed as:

 HP = (Torque × RPM) ÷ 5252

-Want to work in metric?
-No problem.
-The tool also converts your result to kilowatts (kW) and Newton-meters (Nm), so you can easily compare European or Japanese specs.
-If you enjoy calculations in general, you might also like our percentage calculator for tuning changes, or the loan calculator when you’re budgeting for your next car purchase.
+Working in metric?
+The tool automatically converts your result to kilowatts (kW) and Newton-meters (Nm).
+If you enjoy calculations in general, you might also find our percentage calculator useful for tuning changes, or the loan calculator when budgeting for your next car purchase.

 Using the Engine Horsepower Calculator Step by Step